 Another shared, “I battled with HS for several years without realizing what it was.
 I thought I was getting a lot of ingrown hairs.
 I even resorted to laser hair removal.
 When the bumps kept coming, I saw my doctor, who referred me to a dermatologist, where I was ultimately diagnosed with HS.”

 HS is not as rare as doctors once believed.
-The HS Foundation has found it affects approximately 1 percent to 2 percent of people in the United States.
-However, not all health care providers have experience with this painful skin condition.
+The HS Foundation estimates approximately 1 percent to 2 percent of people in the United States are living with HS.
+However, not all healthcare providers have experience with this painful skin condition.
 If your doctor treats you for ingrown hairs but the problem keeps happening, consider seeking a second opinion or making an appointment with a doctor specializing in dermatology.

 Here are a few HS facts.
 HS is: